ruhui0806/dev-academy-2023-exercise/README.md

 # Installation (on Mac OS as an example)

-To install the app, you need to install Node.js on your system.
+To install the app, you need to install Node.js and Node Package Manager (npm) on your computer.

 To check if you have installed Node.js and npm, Run the following command in your terminal:

     node -v
     npm -v

-To install Node.js using Homebrew (Homebrew need to be installed on your system).

-Homebrew installation: Paste the following command in a macOS Terminal or Linux shell prompt.
+Homebrew is straightforward for installing Node.js and NPM.
+To install Homebrew, paste the following command in a macOS Terminal or Linux shell prompt.

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"